 In the study, the authors stated: “The stepwise, exponential and Weibull simulated treatment comparison models adjusting for key covariates resulted in the optimal model fit and the lowest hazard ratios, which demonstrated glasdegib and low-dose cytarabine superiority to azacitidine and to decitabine.”

 The authors concluded: “Regardless of the modelling technique used, both indirect treatment comparison and simulated treatment comparison consistently demonstrated significantly improved overall survival for glasdegib and low-dose cytarabine relative to azacitidine or decitabine.”

 Tremblay G, Westley T, Cappelleri JC et al. Overall survival of glasdegib in combination with low-dose cytarabine, azacitidine, and decitabine among adult patients with previously untreated AML: comparative effectiveness using simulated treatment comparisons.
 Clin.
 Outcomes Res. doi.org/10.2147/CEOR.S203482 (Epub ahead of print) (2019).

 AML is a form of cancer characterized by the bone marrow's abnormal production of red blood cells, platelets or certain white blood cells.

 Glasdegib (Daurismo™) is an orally administered inhibitor of the Hedgehog signaling pathway.
-Hyperactivity of hedgehog signalling can be associated with tumor cell growth.
+Hyperactivity of hedgehog signaling can be associated with tumor cell growth.